loopccoew/Buffer-4.0/README.md

 Algorithms :    Singly LinkedList algorithm

+Description :
+             In the above project, PetCareCorner is a Main class which contains all 5 classes like (Login , VetClinic , Daycare , salon , Petshop).

 Contribution :
               We have equally divided modules of all functionalities among all the team members , so everyone has contributed equally.

   The Pet Care Corner is a simple, yet effective application for pet owners to access various services for their furry friends.
   It provides a user-friendly interface and can be easily expanded to include more services and functionalities.

   ThankYou !